orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 oxf.fr.detail.button.BUTTON.enabled.*.*
 ```

 The value of these properties is an XPath expression.
-For example the following set of properties hide, show, and disable buttons depending on whether the wizard shows its table of contents or its body:
+For example the following properties hide, show, and disable buttons depending on whether the wizard shows its table of contents or its body:

 ```xml
 <property as="xs:string"  name="oxf.fr.detail.button.wizard-next.visible.*.*">